Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Frederick H. Clapp – Epsilon Chapter (University of Wisconsin) – 1974 to 1979

-Brother Clapp served on the Ojai Planning Committee and was Chairman of the Personnel for the Ojai Valley School District.
-He had been an active member of the Red Cross and on the Board of Directors of the Ventura County Symphony Society.
-For Alpha Kappa Lambda, he served in numerous roles on the National Executive Council.
+Brother Clapp also contributed to regional planning and education.
+He was a member of the Ojai Planning Committee and served as Chairman of Personnel for the Ojai Valley School District.
+Additionally, he held leadership roles with the local Red Cross and served on the Board of Directors of the Ventura County Symphony Society.

 Brother Clapp entered the Omega Chapter in 1983.